scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 - The jackknife-minmax and CV-minmax methods are more conservative since they result in higher theoretical and practical coverages due to the larger widths of the prediction intervals.
   It is therefore advised to use them when conservative estimates are needed.

+- If the "exchangeability hypothesis" is not valid, typically for time series, use EnbPI, and update the residuals (using :class:`partial_fit` method) each time new observations are available.

 The table below summarizes the key features of each method by focusing on the obtained coverages and the computational cost. :math:`n`, :math:`n_{\rm test}`, and :math:`K` are the number of training samples,